-- Successful completion of a minimum of 90 semester hours of college coursework from an accredited institution of higher learning - A grade of C or better must be achieved in all prerequisite courses - A recommended minimum cumulative grade point average of 2.75 on a 4.00 scale - A recommended minimum overall Optometry Admission Test score of 300 made - available to the University of Pikeville, Kentucky College of Optometry - Two letters of recommendation from sources in the following combination: - A health care provider letter (preferably an O.D. who is a member of the American Optometric Association).
+- Successful completion of a minimum of 90 semester hours of college coursework from an accredited institution of higher learning - A grade of C or better must be achieved in all prerequisite courses - A recommended minimum cumulative grade point average of 2.75 on a 4.00 scale - A recommended minimum overall Optometry Admission Test score of 300 or above the 50th percentile on other entrance examinations made available to the University of Pikeville, Kentucky College of Optometry - Two letters of recommendation from sources in the following combination: - A health care provider letter (preferably an O.D. who is a member of the American Optometric Association).
 This letter is required along with one of the following: - Pre-health care professional advisor or committee member - A Science faculty member.